pcesarperez/numbers-and-letters/README.md

 * Artifact: `antlr4-runtime`
 * Version: 4.5.3

-Then, you have to instantiate the class `SpanishNumeralsToNumbersConverter`, which has a public method named `convertNumeralToNumber ( )`.
+Then, you have to create an instance of the class `SpanishNumeralsToNumbersConverter`, which has a public method named `convertNumeralToNumber ( )`.

 For instance: